TEPLA/tepla-library/README.md

 =============================================================
- University of Tsukuba Elliptic Curve and Pairing Library
+ TEPLA Elliptic Curve and Pairing Library
 =============================================================

-TEPLA(University of Tsukuba Elliptic Curve and Pairing Library) is a free C library providing functions required to develop pairing based cryptographis systems.
+TEPLA (TEPLA Elliptic Curve and Pairing Library) is a free C library providing functions required to develop pairing based cryptographis systems.
 The aim of TEPLA is to provide a library which can be used in various platform.